krbz999/visual-active-effects/README.md

   }
 }]);
 ```
 As a fallback, the text will default to `flags.convenientDescription` for users using DFred's Convenient Effects.
+You can also edit all these properties, and more, in the header of an ActiveEffect.

 # Module Requirements
 There are none, not even libwrapper.

 # Settings
-You can change the pixel size of the icons.
-The default is 50px.
+You can change the pixel size (default 50px) of the icons and the font size (default 16px) of the text; the width of the panels will scale accordingly.